conventional-changelog-archived-repos/validate-commit-msg/README.md

 ### CI

-You can use your CI to validate your _last_ commit message:
+To validate all messages in a Pull Request:

 ```
-validate-commit-msg "$(git log -1 --pretty=%B)"
+validate-commit-msg --from=develop
 ```

-_Note_ this will only validate the last commit message, not all messages in a pull request.

 ### Monorepo